jangrudo/ai-apocalypse/article.md

 direction, becoming more and more distinct from the actual human brain over time.
-One fundamental difference is the algorithm of backpropagation, which in artificial setting is implemented by means of computing a derivative function over the network’s parameters [Backpropagation], and is impossible to implement in biological setting in this exact manner, as it requires instant access to all the neurons in order to modify their weights (not to mention the need of computing the derivative).
+One fundamental difference is the algorithm of backpropagation, which in artificial setting is implemented by means of computing a derivative function over the network’s parameters
+\[Backpropagation\], and is impossible to implement in biological setting in this exact manner, as it requires instant access to all the neurons in order to modify their weights (not to mention the need of computing the derivative).

-Another example is the concept of convolutional neural networks, which achieve perfect shift-invariance across wide field of view by synchronizing the weights of similarly-functioning neurons across the visual field [Convolution].
-In convolutional networks, this synchronization is achieved by mathematical adjustment of the derivative function used in backpropagation, whereas in a living brain it would require the presense of extra physical connections between the “synchronized” neurons.
+Another example is the concept of convolutional neural networks, which achieve perfect shift-invariance across wide field of view by synchronizing the weights of similarly-functioning neurons across the visual field \[Convolution\].
+In convolutional networks, this synchronization is achieved by mathematical adjustment of the derivative function used in backpropagation, whereas in a living brain it would require the presence of extra physical connections between the “synchronized” neurons.
 The outcome is that artificial convolutional networks are able to process distant areas of the visual field in parallel, with identical accuracy, whereas human eyes can only boast high resolution